On the Origins of the Oceanic Ultraviolet Catastrophe: Induced Diffusion revisited

 which tend to $C_\h$ and $C_\v$ for large $\epsilon$ and tend to restrict the coarse-graining rectangular box to the ID region as $\epsilon\to0$, with the correct scaling that relates the horizontal side ($1-(1+\epsilon)^{-1}$) to the vertical side ($1-(1+\sqrt{\epsilon})^{-1}$) for the ID interactions.
 In agreement with Eq. \eqref{eq:transfer}, we define coarse-grained powers exiting the inertial range, that relate to the coarse-grained transfer integrals via

 Let us define the ratio $R^{(\rm CG)}(\epsilon)=\mP_{\out,\rm v}^{(\rm CG)}(\epsilon)/\mP_{\out,\rm h}^{(\rm CG)}(\epsilon)$.
 For large values of $\epsilon$, the coarse-grained model includes all interactions and Eqs. \eqref{eq:CGpowA}-\eqref{eq:CGpowB} reduce to Eq. \eqref{eq:transfer}; therefore, using Eq. \eqref{eq:pownonlocnum}, we have: $R^{(\rm CG)}(\epsilon)\to 5.2/3.8\simeq 1.4$ for large $\epsilon$.
-On the other hand, as $\epsilon$ is taken smaller and smaller, we expect to go from the integral conservation equation \eqref{eq:int_cons} toward the differential continuity equation \eqref{eq:IDeq}, for which we obtained $R\simeq4.5$ via Eq. \eqref{eq:Rs}.
-For consistency, we expect that $R^{(\rm CG)}(\epsilon)\to R$, as the ID region is approached.
+On the other hand, as $\epsilon$ is taken smaller and smaller, we expect to go from the integral conservation equation \eqref{eq:int_cons} toward the differential continuity equation \eqref{eq:IDeq}, for which we obtained $\gd{R^{\rm (sep)}}\simeq4.5$ via Eq. \eqref{eq:Rs}.
+For consistency, we expect that $R^{(\rm CG)}(\epsilon)\to \gd{R^{\rm (sep)}}$, as the ID region is approached.
 The behavior of $R^{(\rm CG)}(\epsilon)$ is shown in Fig. \ref{fig:5}.
-We observe that as more and more local interactions are left out of the picture as the size of the box becomes smaller, the direction of the coarse-grained flux becomes more vertical, and this is consistent with Fig. \ref{fig:1}, since local colinear interactions have an enhanced horizontal transport while the ID region has a stronger vertical transport. \cite{dematteis_lvov_2021} argued that reasonably $\epsilon$ should be located between $\frac{1}{32}$ and $\frac{1}{16}$.
-Notice that in Fig. \ref{fig:5} the value of $R^{(\rm CG)}$ tends exactly to the constant given by $R\simeq 4.5$, and it does so for values of $\epsilon$ roughly below the chosen threshold $\epsilon=1/16$, which is thus confirmed to be about the largest value for which the ID approximation can hold.
+We observe that as more and more local interactions are left out of the picture as the size of the \gd{coarse-graining} box becomes smaller, the direction of the coarse-grained flux becomes more vertical, and this is consistent with Fig. \ref{fig:1}, since local colinear interactions have an enhanced horizontal transport while the ID region has a stronger vertical transport. \cite{dematteis_lvov_2021} argued that reasonably $\epsilon$ should be located between $\frac{1}{32}$ and $\frac{1}{16}$\gd{, for what is considered ``scale-separated'' to be approximated by the Induced Diffusion approximation with an error not larger than $5-10\%$ (see Appendix B for supporting evidence)}.
+Notice that in Fig. \ref{fig:5} the value of $R^{(\rm CG)}$ tends exactly to the constant given by $\gd{R^{\rm (sep)}}\simeq 4.5$, and it does so for values of $\epsilon$ roughly below the chosen threshold $\epsilon=1/16$, which is thus confirmed to be about the largest value for which the ID approximation can hold.
 For $\epsilon < 1/16$, the diffusion coefficients scale with $\epsilon$ according to Eq. \eqref{eq:coeff_diff}, and their ratio is independent of $\epsilon$.